-The Neighbourhood Area has a wealth of public rights of way which should be protected, enhanced, expanded and positively utilised in all new development.
+The Neighbourhood Area has a wealth of public rights of way which should be protected, and where possible enhanced, expanded and positively utilised in all new development.

 As appropriate, development must demonstrate how walking and cycling opportunities have been prioritised and connection made to existing routes.